 The leading design platform for solopreneurs: Canva

 Canva is the best design platform for people without a graphic design background.
-It’s easy to use and intuitive, so you’ll be creating graphics in no time, which you can use to bolster your online presence.
+Its Magic Studio AI features now include AI image generation, one-click background removal, and copy suggestions — so you can produce professional creative even faster.
 We chose this tool because it’s so much simpler to use than pro tools but gives you more control than other beginner-friendly tools.

 Key features: